13.2. Graphs as Linked Data Structures¶

 That is, a graph contains:

-• a counter next_node_id used to allocate identifiers for newly added nodes;
+used to allocate identifiers for newly added nodes; - a set (represented via BST)

-• a set (represented via BST) nodes of all node identifies;
+of all node identifies; node_map

-• node_map for mapping node identifiers to node objects;
+for mapping node identifiers to node objects;- a set of edges (

-The graph structure defined just above allows to access the set of predecessors/successors of a node in a constant time, as opposed to linear one with the list-based representation.
+structure defined just above allows to access the set of predecessors/successors of a node in a constant time, as opposed to linear one with the list-based representation.
 Consider the following utility functions:

 (* Graph size *)